allegheny-college-art-387-spring-2020/realized-structure-5/README.md

 * Point value: 100 pts.
 * Due: Various

 To this point, you've been designing structures with clear affinity and intent. (un)Realized Structure 5 challenges this sensibility, taking us out of our model of "idealization," reconciling real-world building demands against our often hopeful, imaginative nature.
+This assignment asks you to confront the often contrary requests made of architects in designing work that has social, environmental, or physical costs.

 This project allows you to choose from a list of structure types which run contrary to your manifestos; however, your task is to determine some way to complete the structure that is consonant (i.e. in harmony with) the claims that your manifesto makes.
 The categories of structure or site to which you must respond (choose 1 from the following list):